lorentzenchr/responsible_ml_material/README.md

 #### Setup

-- Python: We use Python 3.11 and the packages specified [here](py/requirements.txt).
+Python: We use Python 3.11 and the packages specified [here](py/requirements.txt).

-- R: We use R 4.3 and up-to-date versions of tidyverse, lubridate, splitTools, withr, caret, mgcv, ranger, lightgbm, xgboost, MetricsWeighted, hstats, shapviz, patchwork, OpenML, farff, insuranceData, keras.
-For visualizing neural nets, we also need the Github package "deepviz".
-Follow [these instructions](https://tensorflow.rstudio.com/reference/keras/install_keras) for how to install keras with TensorFlow.
+(Note for R users: We use R 4.3 and the packages loaded in the notebooks.)

 ## Additional Literature